reshamas/fastai_deeplearn_part1/other/test4.md

   - we would expect each estimator to be less predictive, but also less correlated and result in less overfitting
 - could speed up training with one less level; could generalize better

 ## Hyperparameter `max_features`
+- `max_features=0.5` at each point in the tree, we pick a different half of the features
+- we do this because we want the trees to be as rich as possible
+- picking a random subset of features at every decision point
+- overall effect is that each individual tree will be less accurate, but the trees will be more varied
+  - imagine if you had one feature that was super-predictive, so predictive that every single sub-sample split on the same feature
+  - trees would have same intial split
+  - some trees would create other splits, show interactions
+  - gives more variation, creates more generalized trees

+## Things that don't impact our training
+- `n_jobs=-1` how many CPUs to run on
+  - making more than 8 may have diminishing returns
+  - -1 --> all cores
+  - 1  --> default
+- `oob=True` if you don't say "True", it won't print it out

+## Other Parameters
 -